-Pursuant to a financing agreement dated October 1, 2014, by and between the Authority and the County (the "2014 Agreement"), the Authority released the System to the County, effective as of the closing date of the 2014 Authority refunding bonds.
+During the year ended December 31, 2014, pursuant to a financing agreement dated October 1, 2014, by and between the Authority and the County (the "2014 Agreement"), the Authority released the System to the County, effective as of the closing date of the 2014 Authority refunding bonds.
 As the 2014 Agreement no longer requires the Authority to pay County Bonds, the responsibility for making payments on County Bonds returned to the County at that time.

 NOTES TO FINANCIAL STATEMENTS

-December 31, 2014
+December 31, 2015

 (Dollars in Thousands)